Who Should Do It?

 - nonprofit (n): an organization whose income is not used for the benefit or private gain of stockholders, directors, or any other persons with an interest in the company

-Optional Homework Assignment: Give students a copy of handout two with the definitions of nonprofits and their purposes.
-The assignment described on the bottom of the page has students creating a graphic that illustrates the different purposes of nonprofit organizations.
-This assignment may be given to all students to better understand why nonprofits develop, or it may be given as an extra-credit assignment.
+Optional Homework Assignment is the handout with the definitions of nonprofits and their purposes.
+The assignment described on the bottom of the page is to create a graphic that illustrates the different purposes of nonprofit organizations.
+This assignment may be given to all to better understand why nonprofits develop, or it may be given as an extra-credit assignment.

 Anticipatory Set: In Lesson One: Limits of Power, students interviewed a family member about a time he or she sought advice.
 Ask the students to share what they learned about the advantages and disadvantages of asking for advice before making a decision.
 Discuss.